pdf-raku/HTML-Canvas-To-PDF-raku/README.md

 ```
 use v6;
 # Create a simple Canvas.
-Save as HTML and PDF
+Save as PDF

 use PDF::Lite;
 use HTML::Canvas;